ShengyaoChen/imageJ/README.md

   A script change images from 1 channel to another, in this case, from red to blue;
 5. batch_images_to_stack.ijm:
   A script automatically going through all images within a folder and its subfolders and make stacks;
+6. zvi_to_maxProjcetion.ijm:
+  A script automatically open Zeiss format images within a folder and save as tif files and perform max projectoin (FIJI only);
+7. lif_to_maxProjection.ijm:
+  A script automatically open Leica format images within a folder and save as tif files and perform max projectoin (FIJI only);

 A general introduction of Macro Language: [ImageJ Macro Language](https://rsb.info.nih.gov/ij/developer/macro/macros.html)